Dan Collison

 Heat network performance data vis

-Heat network performance data vis - rehoused inside a popup modal as part of the restructured IA.
+Heat network performance charts, rehoused inside a full-screen popup modal.

 Heat network performance data vis Heat network performance data vis Heat network performance data vis Heat network performance data vis